MikeLanier/JMaze/README.md

 * Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
 * on change to entrance/exit combo box, validate selection
-* pick start cell by clicking the random button
 * look at other algorithms
 * need to learn how to "package" my app so that I can run it outside of the IDE.
 Maven or Gradle may be the solution for this.
 Intellij seems to